yoramzarai/geneanot/README.md

 ```

 # Requirements
-- A designated local folder to hold the Ensembl annotation file
+A designated local folder is required to hold the Ensembl annotation file.

+Please consult the [usage notebook](/Scripts/usage_examples.ipynb) for more information.

+## Chromosome Data
+Two chromosome data access modes are supported:
+- `local` - user provides the corresponding chromosome Fasta file
-- Some of the methods (e.g., sequence retrieval methods) require the chromosome Fasta file
+- `remote` - the package uses the Ensembl REST API to extract sequence from the chromosome

+`local` access implies faster sequence retrival from the chromosome, whereas `remote` access requires network connection and implies a slower sequence retrival.

+The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal bps per rows in all sequence
+rows (other than possibly the last row).
+Ensembl chromosome Fasta files comply with this.

 Please consult the [usage notebook](/Scripts/usage_examples.ipynb) for more information.